Our Approach to Rhinoplasty

 Imagine now that another method comes along, in which the scars are hidden, the solutions are anatomical, there are no struts or permanent internal sutures, and the recovery for the patient is much quicker.
 Most surgeons would move to that technique, just as they have moved to the short scar facelift, the endoscopic brow lift, and transconjunctival blepharoplasty.

 Though open rhinoplasty has been the surgeons’ response to difficult rhinoplasty techniques, it is not necessarily the best way to achieve them for patients.
-At our Nashua office, near Boston, Massachusetts, closed rhinoplasty is the procedure of choice.
+We always selected closed rhinoplasty as the procedure of choice.

 The Problem with Open Rhinoplasty